nertzy/node-gemfire/README.md

 ## Developer workflow

+You will need the Gemfire server running while you run tests and develop.

+    $ vagrant ssh
+    $ grunt server:start # or server:stop or server:restart

 This directory is mounted on the VM as `/project`.
 You can make edits here or on the VM.

     $ vagrant ssh